CheesecakeLabs/soroban-dapps/dapps-profiling/src/profilings/tokens/readme.md

   - `network`: Stellar network configuration (e.g. testnet).
   - `transactions`: Types of transactions to be profiled (transfer, mint, burn).
   - `validationCloudApiKey`: API key to use your custom Validation Cloud RPC isntead of the default one.

-- **Steps**:

-  1. Setup Phase: Create 'opex' and 'issuer' accounts to control fees and the assets.
-  2. Setup SAC and Soroban Tokens from scratch.
-  3. Setup user accounts and trustlines for the SAC token.
-  4. Mint initial amounts of both tokens to each user.
-Here the whole minting process if done through Soroban invocations and is included in the profiling logs.
-  5. Perform the profiling simulation for each one of the specified transactions.
-  6. Export profiling data to CSV files.

 - **Output**:
   By default, all data collected can be found under `./src/export`